Sweetened-beverage sales in Seattle dropped 30% after soda tax, new study says

 The study’s results are the first to measure the impact of Seattle’s tax on beverage sales in the city, and they may bolster claims by supporters that the controversial policy is working as intended.

-“From a public health perspective, this is good,” said Jay Krieger, a University of Washington professor who heads the nonprofit Healthy Food America.
+“From a public health perspective, this is good,” said Jim Krieger, a University of Washington professor who heads the nonprofit Healthy Food America.
 “People are purchasing less sugary drinks, and we know that sugary drinks are associated with heart disease, diabetes, high blood pressure and strokes.”

 Seattle’s tax of 1.75 cents per fluid ounce, which took effect on Jan.
 1, 2018, is charged to distributors of sugar-sweetened beverages.
 Distributors can pass the tax on to stores, and stores to consumers.
 Proponents said the tax would reduce soda sales and raise money for health and education programs.